Use the Date for Daily Math Review and Math Thinking in Middle and Upper Elementary Classes

 Introduce Math Concepts

-- Math Dates can be used to introduce notations or conceptsย students haven’t seen before, like the cube root or exponent rules.ย
+- Introduce notations or concepts students haven’t seen before, like the cube root or exponent rules.

 Reinforce Math Concepts or Facts You Want to Target

-- Math Dates can be used toย reinforceย some basic concepts, like the meaning of exponents.
+- Reinforce some basic concepts, like the meaning of exponents.
 I don’t know about your students, but mine often forget that 2 cubed means 2 x 2 x 2, not 2 x 3.
-Using the exponents in the date keeps bringing that concept back for review.ย
+Using the exponents in the date keeps bringing that concept back for review.

-- In 2017, I used the ‘year part’ of the date to reinforce that 51 is divisible by 3 – this was such a huge help to students who assumed 51 was prime.
+- In 2017, I used the ‘year part’ of the date to reinforce that 51 is divisible by 3 – this was such a huge help to students who thought 51 was prime.

 If your students are struggling to retain a certain concept, give the math dates a try – work that concept into the date.